- Mogelijk zorgwekkende stoffen

 How does the chemical universe mapping work?

-The main source of information for the chemical universe are ECHA’s REACH and CLP databases, which contain information from the registration and notification processes as well as the ongoing, planned and completed regulatory actions and the outcomes of these actions.
+The main source of information for the chemical universe is ECHA’s database, which contains information from the REACH registration process as well as the ongoing, planned and completed regulatory actions under REACH and CLP and the outcomes of these actions.

-To make sure that the mapping is based on comprehensive information of all substances, sources in addition to REACH and CLP, such as biocides and plant protection products, and persistent organic pollutants (POPs), are also taken into consideration.
+To make sure that the mapping is based on comprehensive information of all substances, sources in addition to REACH, such as CLP, biocides and plant protection products, and persistent organic pollutants (POPs), are also taken into consideration.

-Once a regulatory action moves forward, the substance may be assigned to a different pool.
+Once a certain regulatory action is completed, the substance may be assigned to a different pool.
+Hence, many substances will be in different pools in different updates of the chemical universe.
 Comprehensive and up-to-date information on each substance can be found in the substance infocard.
 Additional details about the planned regulatory actions, i.e., the basis of the pool assignments, can be seen in the public activities coordination tool (PACT).

 The characteristics of the five pools of substances are as follows:

 This pool includes a very important group of chemicals, often with confirmed hazards on human health and the environment.
-For the substances in this pool, regulatory risk management measures have been put in place.
+For the substances in this pool, regulatory risk management measures have already been put in place.
 A relevant regulatory approach has been found for most of the substances and will be followed.
-Additional assessments or measures are usually not foreseen and therefore, for the purposes of the chemical universe mapping they are considered as low priority for additional EU level regulatory action.
+For most of these substances, additional EU level regulatory actions are not foreseen.
 However, for some substances in this pool, there may still be significant work required (for example prioritisation on the Authorisation list or restriction proposal for certain PBT/ED substances).

 This pool includes, for example: